 Remember the Pareto Principle, which says that 20 percent of actions lead to 80 percent of results.
 It also applies to learning a new language.
 That’s about you’ll have the most success if you start focusing your efforts on mastering skills that you can apply immediately.
 Trying to learn a language by reading the dictionary from beginning to end and memorizing every term and meaning takes that much of your work and will be ineffective and in vain at worst.
 This is, for example, why online flashcards are so popular.
 Here you can form your own vocabularies with the most important and useful words.

-By the way, earlier we had an article about 10 important steps to learn a new foreign language quickly.
-Check it out and put the Pareto Principle into practice.
+By the way, earlier we had an article about 7 useful word sources for language learning.
+Check it out.

 Is it possible to somehow count the words in our vocabulary